faijanbaig/ticket-management-system/readme.md

 4. PATCH /api/v0/ticket/: Update a specific ticket by ID.
      Example :PATCH  http://localhost:8000/api/v0/ticket/:ticketId

      Request Body:
       ```json
       {
       "title":"test ticket",
       "description":"this is a test description.",
       "status":"confirm"
       }
+      ```

 5. DELETE /api/v0/ticket/: Delete a specific ticket by ID.
      Example :DELETE  http://localhost:8000/api/v0/ticket/:ticketId

-Note: Here :ticketId in an example is the objectId of the created ticket, use that id .
+Note : Here :ticketId in an example is the objectId of the created ticket, use that id .